mshumko/microburst_detection/README.md

 # Introduction
 This repo contains a few algorithms to detect electron microbursts.
-The three implemented methods are:
+The two implemented methods are:
-- Paul O'Brien's burst parameter (e.g. O'Brien et al., 2003; Douma et al., 2017; Shumko et al., 2020)
+- Signal to background
 - Wavelet-based filtering
-- Signal to background (Blum et al., 2015; Greeley et al., 2019)

-All three methods involve some sort of count or standard deviation threshold and must be tuned to your data.
+The two methods involve some sort of count or standard deviation threshold and must be tuned for your data.
+The signal to background method is mathematically the same as Paul O'Brien's burst parameter but with different parameters The burst parameter was used in, for example, O'Brien et al., 2003; Douma et al., 2017; Shumko et al., 2020.

-After I thought about it for a minute, the Paul O'Brien's burst parameter and the signal to background methods are similar if not identical.
-The only difference is over how much time you average over to estimate your background.

 # Dependencies:
-Easiest method to install the numpy and pandas depedencies is with pip and the requirements.txt file.
+Easiest method to install the numpy, pandas, progressbar, and spacepy dependencies is with pip and the requirements.txt file.

 Example: ```pip3 install -r requirements.txt```

 # Example Uses:

+# Project Structure
+├── burst_parameter
+│   └── burst_parameter.py
+├── data
+│   └── FU4_microbursts.csv
+├── detect_microbursts.py
+├── dirs.py
+├── example_plots
+├── misc
+│   ├── locate_consecutive_numbers.py
+│   └── microburst_browser.py
+├── README.md
+├── requirements.txt
+├── sensitivity_models
+│   ├── mc_model_config.py
+│   ├── mc_model.py
+│   └── stb_sensitivity.py
+├── signal_to_background
+│   ├── signal_to_background_loop.py
+│   └── signal_to_background.py
+├── validate_detection.py
+├── validate_sampex.py
+└── wavelets
+    ├── waveletAnalysis.py
+    ├── waveletFunctions.py
+    └── wavelet_test_scipt.p

 # Bibliography